rmortes/flutter_cable/README.md

-# flutter-cable
+# Cable
-A helper to get ferry to the other side of your project
+A helper to get Ferry to the other side of your project.